Factors in Calculating a Pain and Suffering Settlement

 POSSIBLE FACTORS WHICH MAY REDUCE PAIN AND SUFFERING

 The insurance company for the negligent driver will do anything that they can to minimize the amount of money they will have to pay for pain and suffering following an auto accident or personal injury.
-Recognizing possible weaknesses in your claim will prepare you to address these issues during negotiations and minimuze the effect they will have on the calculation of the insurance claim for pain and suffering.
+Recognizing possible weaknesses in your claim will prepare you to address these issues during negotiations and minimize the effect they will have on the calculation of the insurance claim for pain and suffering.

-Some possible factors which the insurance company adjuster may use to reduce the amout of money offered for pain and suffering could include a liability argument which would place partial responsibility for the accident on the injured party, or a possible different cause of the injuries other than the accident.
+Some possible factors which the insurance company adjuster may use to reduce the amount of money offered for pain and suffering could include a liability argument which would place partial responsibility for the accident on the injured party, or a possible different cause of the injuries other than the accident.
 Although the injuries sustained may be significant, the calculation of pain and suffering will be impacted if there is a possible liability defense or if there is a pre-existing injury the insurance adjuster believes may be a contributing factor for the injuries and treatment.

 FREE PAIN AND SUFFERING CLAIM EVALUATION